 Chair – Douglas Marchuk, PhD

-Douglas Marchuk, Ph.D. is the James B. Duke Professor of Medical Genetics and Microbiology and Director of The Division of Human Genetics at the Duke University Medical Center.
-Dr. Marchuk’s lab was responsible for the identification of both the CCM1 and CCM2 genes in 1999 and 2002, respectively.
+Douglas Marchuk, Ph.D., is the James B. Duke Professor of Medical Genetics and Microbiology and Director of The Division of Human Genetics at the Duke University Medical Center.
+Dr. Marchuk’s lab identified the CCM1 and CCM2 genes in 1999 and 2002, respectively.
 Currently, his team uses human genetic studies and mouse models to understand the mechanisms behind cavernous malformation formation.
-He is also working in collaboration with Dr. Awad’s study team to investigate drug treatments in mouse models of cavernous malformation.
-He has been a co-organizer of the annual Alliance to Cure Cavernous Malformation CCM Scientific Meeting, along with Dr. Issam Awad, and Chief Scientific Officer, Amy Akers, since its inception in 2005.
+He also collaborates with Dr. Issam Awad’s study team to investigate drug treatments in mouse models of cavernous malformation.
+He has been a co-organizer of the annual Alliance to Cure Cavernous Malformation CCM Scientific Meeting, along with Dr. Issam Awad and Chief Scientific Officer Amy Akers, since its inception in 2005.

 Vice Chair – Brent Derry, PhD